 - Offered for Year: 2018/19

 - Module Leader(s): Dr Jon Marles-Wright

-- Lecturer: Professor Angharad MR Gatehouse, Dr Martin Edwards, Dr Timothy Boswell, Dr Thomas Howard
+- Lecturer: Dr Maxim Kapralov, Dr Thomas Howard, Dr Melissa Brazier-Hicks, Professor Angharad MR Gatehouse, Professor Chris Tapsell, Dr Martin Edwards, Dr James Stach, Dr Timothy Boswell

 - Owning School: Natural and Environmental Sciences

 1. To elaborate the methods for and uses of genes and genome sequencing.

 2. To elaborate methods for the design of experiments.

 3. To elaborate the use of cell-free systems for biotechnology applications.

 4. To elaborate different microbial systems used to express recombinant proteins.